HubSpot/moxie/README.md

 fe80::1%lo0 localhost
 ```

 If we map db1.foo.com to 127.0.0.1 and db2.foo.com to 127.0.0.2, does that mean we could connect to them as if they were never firewalled in the first place?
 Yes, it does.

+This is moxie in a nutshell.

-## Gotchas
+## Any gotchas?

-SSH tunnels won't survive reboots.
+ - SSH tunnels won't survive reboots, but local addresses and `/etc/hosts` tweaks will

+## I'd like to help out.

+Thanks!
+Please send all pull requests to tpetr@hubspot.com.

 ## Tested on